Inheritance Tax and Gifts to Grandchildren: A Guide

 Setting up a trust requires careful consideration of several factors, including the type of trust, the assets to be included, and the beneficiaries.
 It’s essential to consult with a professional to ensure that the trust is set up correctly and meets the grandparents’ objectives.
 Key considerations include the tax implications, the flexibility of the trust, and the administrative requirements.

 By understanding the different types of trusts available and how they can be used to mitigate inheritance tax, grandparents can make informed decisions about gifting to their grandchildren.
-Whether it’s through a bare trust or a discretionary trust, utilizing trusts can be a prudent strategy for passing assets tax-free.
+Whether it’s through a bare trust or a discretionary trust, utilizing trusts can be a prudent strategy for passing assets outside the scope of IHT.

 Timing Your Gifts Strategically